danielbodnar/awesome-stars/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [ansible/molecule](https://github.com/ansible/molecule) - Molecule aids in the development and testing of Ansible content: collections, playbooks and roles
 - [devopshq/crosspm](https://github.com/devopshq/crosspm) - Universal Cross Package Manager - allows you to use the manifest file to download packages of various formats from different storage locations.
-- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [ekzhang/inline-sql](https://github.com/ekzhang/inline-sql) - 🪄 Inline SQL in any Python program
 - [ploomber/jupysql](https://github.com/ploomber/jupysql) - Better SQL in Jupyter. 📊
 - [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckD